lzh-mb-mod/RTSCamera/source/RTSCamera/SteamWorkshopReadMe.txt

 Troubleshooting
-If there're a lot of "text with id xxxxx doesn't exist":
-    If you enabled Realm of Thrones, please move RTS Camera and Command System above it.
-As version 6.2 of Realm of Thrones, there's a bug in its file that causes all the mods below it cannot load text correctly.

 If crash on startup, please check the following:
 1. Check Modules folder and make sure there's no RTSCamera or RTSCamera.CommandSystem.
 If you use mods from Steam workshop then your Modules folder should be clean.
 2. If you are using any of the following mods from me, please make sure they are updated: